NeosIT/active-directory-integration2/readme.txt

 * FIXED: when a user can not be found by email address, findByProxyAddress returns false (gh-#146).
 Configured *Sync to WordPress* credentials are still required for logging in with email addresses.
 * CHANGED: WordPress 5.8.1 compatibility has been checked
 * CHANGED: WordPress 5.8.2 compatibility has been checked
+* REMOVED: Parameter $useLocalWordPressUser in NextADInt_Adi_Mail_Notification (gh-#135)
+* REMOVED: Option 'Automatic user creation'.
+This option has been implictly enabled for all installations and is no longer required (gh-#134)

 = 2.2.3 =
 * FIXED: Sync to WordPress fails if user is no longer present in Active Directory (gh-#141)